 - Hesston’s dorms are divided into units of 10 to 16 students.
 Each of these units, or “mods,” is headed up by a student leader, referred to as the RA, who is responsible to provide supervision for that area of the dorm and for the students in that unit.

 - B. Resident Directors

-- C. Vice President of Student Life
+- C. Dean of Students

 All students are encouraged to take ownership in helping to make the campus safe and are encouraged to use the 911 emergency number whenever needed.